shaunaksatokar-ship-it/smart-research-assistant-Earth--and--Ocean--Sciences/HERO/solution.md

-We are building an AI-powered Smart Research Assistant that allows users to search datasets, explore visually, ask natural-language questions, and generate insights + reports.

-Goal: make research simpler, faster, and more accessible.
+We built a Smart Research Assistant that keeps scientific analysis accurate and transparent while making insights easier to understand.
+The backend handles all data analysis, and the AI is used only to explain verified results in simple language, helping users learn what the data says and why.